BITSS/Citations/data_entry/link_coding_protocol.md

 but the algorithm did not detect the end of the sentence after `html`.

+### Rescue a `dead` or `redirect_to_general` link
-If a link seems `dead` or `redirect_to_general`, we ask you to inspect every URL for such weirdness, and manually try to find the correct URL, as follows:
+If and only if a link seems `dead` or `redirect_to_general`, manually try to find the correct URL, as follows:

 1. Remove weird looking characters at the end of the URL
 2. If the link still seems `dead` or `redirect_to_general`, then go up one folder (that is remove characters from the end until the next `/`) and try again.
 3. Repeat 2. until you find a working URL or reach the top level domain such as `.com` or `.edu`.

+If you do not find a working URL with above procedure, keep the original label.

-If the original link is `dead` or `redirect_to_general` and you find a working URL with this procedure, enter the working URL into the `fixed_link` column.
+If you do find a working URL with above procedure, enter the working URL into the `fixed_link` column.
 Use the first working URL, not the URL that ultimate links to the data/code/files.

-Then start searching for the data/code/files starting from the working URL.
+Then search for the data/code/files starting from the working URL.

 #### Example
 + `http://ms.cc.sunysb.edu/~mlebo/details.htm.10It` redirects to `https://sites.google.com/a/stonybrook.edu/matthew-lebo/details.htm.10It` which seems `dead`.